martinmolin/skytable-dotnet/README.md

 # Skytable client for .NET

+### This library is a work in progress.
+It is not ready for usage yet.
+See TODO

 ## Introduction

 This library is an inofficial client for the free and open-source NoSQL database